Skip to content

 25-Year Average~130/year4.2%

-Source: Cornell University Common Data Sets 2000-2025; Cornell Office of Institutional Research.
+Source: Cornell University Cornell Common Data Set filings (most recent years available); Cornell University Office of Institutional Research and Planning.

 What Is the Cornell Waitlist 2026 Timeline?